 Amidst COVID-19 and Quarantine Only Digital Transformation will be a Winner

-Companies that were strictly against the work-from-home concept, had to succumb to it and along with it accept a new working model where employees work remotely and manage a continuity.
+Companies that were strictly against work-from-home concept, had to succumb to it and along with it accept a new working-model where employees work remotely and manage a continuity.
 According to a recent report issued by Workhuman, before the pandemic, only a third of the working population in the United States worked from home.
-However, in the wake of this pandemic, companies now have realised the importance of fast-tracking digital transformation.
+However, in the wake of this pandemic, companies now have realised the importance of the fast-tracking digital transformation.

 As a way to resolve both the quarries, his best advice was “Start small and smart, be prepared to pivot when the need arises, focus on getting one aspect at a time right, and continuously improving the process as you add more connections.”